AdobeDocs/platform-learn.en/help/tutorial-web-sdk/configure-identities.md

 >[!NOTE]
 >
+>A custom identity namespace is _not required_ to implement Adobe Analytics, Adobe Target, or Adobe Audience Manager with Web SDK (authenticated identities can be passed in the `data` object instead of the `xdm` object as you will see later).
+Identity namespaces are required for Platform-native applications like Journey Optimizer, Real-Time Customer Data Platform, Customer Journey Analytics.
+While you may decide not to use an identity namespace in your own implementation, you are expected to do so as part of this tutorial.

+>[!NOTE]
+>
 > For demonstration purposes, the exercises in this lesson have you capture the identity details of a fictional customer logged into the [Luma Demo Site](https://luma.enablementadobe.com/content/luma/us/en.html) using the credentials, **user: `test@adobe.com` / password: test**.

 ## Learning objectives